Website popup by PressPad Team Canva

 Through hosting, companies, universities and other funders achieve a cost-effective way to reach a more diverse workforce at the same time as promoting their values.

-Interns save time, resources and stress; hosts make lasting relationships and
+Interns save time, resources and stress; hosts make lasting relationships and meaningful change; and employers gain access to previously hidden talent.

 “At times I pinch myself and think how surreal the whole experience has been.
 PressPad has given me a new found confidence and most importantly PressPad has made me feel welcomed in an industry that lacks diversity but certainly not talent.”